-Descartes denies that the Cogito is an truncated syllogism because the second premise is not beyond doubt.
+Descartes denies that the Cogito is a truncated syllogism because the second premise is not beyond doubt.
 The missing premise can only follow from the intuition about his existence.
 Descartes also argues that the Cogito is immediate and there is no movement of thought.
-The Cogito can also not be an inference because as long as Descartes has not refuted the possibility of a deceiving demon controlling our minds, all conclusions from inference are doubtful.
-What the demon hypothesis however can not bring into doubt is that it is me that is being deceived.
+The Cogito can also not be an inference because as long as Descartes has not refuted the possibility of a deceiving demon controlling our minds, all conclusions from reason are doubtful.
+What the demon hypothesis, however, can not bring into doubt is that it is me that is being deceived.

 The Cogito as an Intuition